The lint haunted me.

 In the pantry’s deep darkness, a line of light shone under the door.
 While I read, a hush had come over the world.
 I tiptoed into the kitchen to the window above the sink.
 Outside the rain had turned to snow and was falling from above like lint.

 Ellen Herbert’s short stories have won a PEN Fiction Prize and a Virginia Fiction Fellowship.
-One of her short stories was read on NPR.
-Her writing has appeared in The Washington Post, The Sonora Review, and other literary magazines.
+Her novel, THE LAST GOVERNMENT GIRL, was published in 2015 and is the winner of the Maryland Writer’s Best Novel Award.
+One of her short stories was read on NPR, and her writing has appeared in The Washington Post, The Sonora Review, and other literary magazines.

 © 2019, Ellen Herbert